dymmond/edgy/docs/shell.md

 ## How does it work

-Saffier ecosystem is complex internally but simpler to the user.
-Saffier will use the application using the [migration](./migrations/migrations.md#migration) and automatically extract the [registry](./registry.md) from it.
+Edgy ecosystem is complex internally but simpler to the user.
+Edgy will use the application using the [migration](./migrations/migrations.md#migration) and automatically extract the [registry](./registry.md) from it.